 Was it expensive?
 Yes, but again, not as expensive as some of the luxury safari tour groups charged for similar but shorter trips.

 Could we have done it for less money?
 Absolutely!
 Rhino Africa assured us they could put together a safari for a far lower budget.
 Or we could have toured on our own – camping or staying in less expensive lodges.
-We chose to splurge on this trip because it was the trip of my dreams, and we were not comfortable trying to navigate new countries without knowing the languages or how to deal with the wildlife.
+We chose to splurge on this trip because it was the trip of my dreams.
+And we prefer help when we’re in countries where we didn’t know the language, customs, or safety with wild animals.

 Was it worth it?
 Is there a word beyond ‘absolutely’?
 This was an extraordinary adventure for both me – the wildlife lover, and for Dave – the hesitant safari-goer.
 To be able to see four countries in Africa, to be able to watch magnificent creatures living a natural wild life, to be able to chat one-on-one with the local people, and to be able to enjoy wilderness was a gift and has changed our lives.

 We hope you enjoyed these excerpts from our African safari blog.
-You might be interested in these related posts:
+For more information read:

 - What to Pack for an African Safari